 Travel photography produces the most epic and rewarding photos.
 There’s a variety of subjects on this planet that can all be photographed differently: landscapes, street art, and foreign dishes, to wildlife, plants, and people.
-Read my travel photography tips to getting the ultimate photo.
+Read the below travel photography tips to getting that ultimate photo.

 Travel Photography Tips

 - Pack as little as possible with photography and non-photography gear.
 You don’t want a heavy load to make it feel like a workout, especially when you’re trekking.

 - Bring a tripod.
 Yes, it will increase the weight and take up more space but you’ll need it for photographing the twilight hours and stars.

 - Make sure your camera and lens are weatherproof.
 Rain, snow, and sand storms are always a possibility.